semantic-systems/ELEnglishWD/README.md

 Additionally, the generated statistics and plots are available.

 Also, the code does not necessarily run out of the box.
-Sometimes, small adjustments to the code have to be made.
+Sometimes, small adjustments to the code have to be made like setting a variable or adding a function call.
 In the following, all relevant scripts are shortly described and necessary adjustments pointed out.

 ## Installation